DevoInc/python-mlmodelmanager-client/_sources/tutorials/dga-domain-classifier.rst.txt

 Classify domains
 ----------------

-One way to evaluate a model is is by querying a table and the ``mlevalmodel(...)`` operator available in the Devo query engine capable of evaluating machine learning models.
+One way to evaluate a model is by querying a table and the ``mlevalmodel(...)`` operator available in the Devo query engine capable of evaluating machine learning models.